π« Understanding Scams the Right Way | Authority & Government Scams — Chapter Five

-π« Understanding Scams — Chapter 5 — Authority / Government Scams
+π« Understanding Scams the Right Way — Chapter Five — Authority / Government Scams

 (Fear and authority never change — only the script does)